ralphcoder/babble/README.md

  All the people logining in can have a group chat.👨‍👦‍👦

- App is made simple,and with good UI.
+ App is made simple,and with good UI.🙂